-Other new ramen eateries that launched in Singapore this year include Enishi Ramen at International Plaza, Kiwamai at Tanjong Pagar Centre, Mala Ramen Matsuri at Orchid Hotel Marutama Ra-Men at Tiong Bahru Plaza, Tsuta Ramen at Vivocity and Funan, Men House Yamamoto at Raffles City, Konjiki Hototogisu at Causeway Point and Supparakki Ramen at Yishun.
+Other new ramen eateries that launched in Singapore in the last 1-2 years include Enishi Ramen at International Plaza, Kiwamai at Tanjong Pagar Centre, Mala Ramen Matsuri at Orchid Hotel Marutama Ra-Men at Tiong Bahru Plaza, Tsuta Ramen at Vivocity and Funan, Men House Yamamoto at Raffles City, Konjiki Hototogisu at Causeway Point and Supparakki Ramen at Yishun.

 Loads of varieties, lots of choices.

-Here are 10 other NEW Ramen Eateries that opened in Singapore this year:
+Here are 10 (quite) NEW Ramen Eateries you can check out in Singapore:

 10 Paya Lebar Road, #03-30, Paya Lebar Quarter Mall (PLQ) Singapore 409057